munukoti97/Wumpus-World-Java-/README.md

 It is a cave with a number of rooms, represented as a 4x4 square.

 We have implemeted this game using if-and-else,A* algorithm,probability.

+Project in Artificial Intelligence to implement navies bayes and A* algorithms to train the AI agent.